- Q: How does sustainable energy support small businesses?

 - Brazil: More than 24 million hectares of new protected areas were created in the Amazon rainforest, as well as 45.4 million hectares classified as indigenous lands.

 - Egypt: Polluting brick kilns were converted to natural gas between 2006 and 2013, reducing exposure of approximately 717,500 people to health-damaging particulate matter.

 - Ethiopia: Tree planting as part of the Productive Safety Net Program helped protect more than 7 million people from famine in times of drought.

 - Haiti: 1.3 million people, represented by 76 civil protection communities, strengthened their disaster preparedness and response capacity from 2005 to 2011.

 How’s the World Doing?

 - 2 billion people gained access to clean drinking water from 1990 to 2010.

-- 2.5 billion people still lack basic sanitation.
+- 2.5 billion people still lack access to improved sanitation.

 - 58%increase in the number of protected areas since 1990.